-The section is edited by Monir Tayeb and presents invited contributions by musicologists, musicians and writers on Berlioz.
+The section was edited by Monir Tayeb and presents invited contributions by musicologists, musicians and writers on Berlioz.
 The texts, where appropriate and in consultation with the respective authors, are illustrated with our original photos of Berlioz-related locations (Paris, London, La Côte) and our own 19th century engravings and documents.

 We would like to express our deep gratitude to our invited contributors for their generous and valuable contributions to this special bicentenary section.